 Math & Science Research

-The first step of the application process is to attend a departmental information session or contact the departmental Summer Science Research Coordinator for information (see below).
-Students will go through the departmental application process to seek the support of a faculty sponsor and identify and commit to a single research project.
+The first step of the application process is to attend a departmental information session and/or contact the department’s Summer Science Research Coordinator (contact information is listed below).
+Students will go through the application process to seek the support of a faculty sponsor to identify and commit to a single research project.
 Although atypical, in some cases, students may be permitted to work with more than one supervisor.

 About the Program

-Students accepting an SSRF agree to abide by the Hamilton College Standards of Conduct, as outlined in the Student Handbook.
-Students should understand that research will be the primary focus of their summer work, the equivalent of a full-time job, for the duration of their project.
-Students receiving a summer research grant are required to write an abstract at the end of the project and present a poster at the annual Science Research Poster Session during the Fall semester.
+Students accepting an SSRF agree to abide by the Hamilton College Standards of Conduct as outlined in the Student Handbook.
+Students should understand that research will be the primary focus of their summer work for the duration of their project.
+As previously noted, students receiving an SSRF are required to write an abstract at the end of the project and present a poster at the annual Science Research Poster Session during the fall semester.

 - The Ralph E. Hansmann Science Student Support Fund